Tips to Stress Management: Simple Ways to Improve Daily Mental Wellness

 Deep breathing can provide a good short-term technique for any stressful situation you encounter.
 First, place your hands one on your chest and the other on your stomach.
 Close your eyes and take a deep breath through your nose.
 Hold your breath for four to five seconds and then breathe out slowly through your mouth.

 This technique helps slow down your heartbeat and oxygenate your blood.
-The lungs get a lot fuller when you breathe and it definitely reduces your stress.
+Breathing makes your lungs feel fuller, and it definitely reduces stress.

 While it may not be for everyone, I find that saying a prayer to myself or saying it out aloud when the situation allows gives me a great way to manage stress.
 I find that doing this allows me to turn over things that may be a little heavy for me to handle by myself to a higher power and manage them effectively.